Work with Flows

 Flows Overview Page

-View the Connections overview page by clicking Flows in the menu.
+View the Flows overview page by opening Automations and selecting Flows in the menu.

 The Flows overview page displays all of your current Flows.

 You can view the:

 - Flow name - Name given to identify the Flow.
 Click name of the Flow to view the automation in Flow Studio.

 - Throughput - The volume of records processed per second.
 The volume of data and the number of nodes available for processing effect the throughput.

 - Backpressure - When the volume of data is larger than the capacity to process through the system.
 Hero Platform_ measures backpressure at every step of the Flow which allows for alerts if and where a bottleneck occurs.
 Backpressure displays as a percentage.
 If the backpressure is constantly a value greater than zero, Hero Platform_ recommends adding additional process capacity.